pemcg/manageiq-automation-howto-guide/chapter15/state_machine.md

 ## The VM Provisioning State Machine

-The VM Provisioning State Machine (VMProvision\_VM) schema contains a number of States, as shown (illustrated is the _template_ Instance of this State Machine)...
+The VM Provisioning State Machine (VMProvision\_VM) schema contains a number of States, as shown (illustrated is the _template_ Instance of this State Machine):
 <br>

 ![screenshot](images/screenshot11.png)